ripter/mocha-reporter-blink1/README.md

 ```

 ## Notes:
-It works better if you use a tool like `watch` continually run the tests.
+It works better if you use a tool like `watch` to continually run the tests.